cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 For more information, see https://developer.mozilla.org/en-US/docs/Glossary/SPA

+## Specialized Pentest

+A Specialized Pentest is a pentest performed by the Cobalt [Professional Services](https://www.cobalt.io/faq/professional-services) team.
+This pentest is highly customizable and is tailored to your needs.
+Learn more about [Specialized Pentests](/platform-deep-dive/pentests/pentest-types/#specialized-pentest).

 ## Static Web Page

 Some applications are built solely on HTML, and do not change depending on the user or location.
 Contrast with [Dynamic Web Pages](#dynamic-web-page).